KavinduWeerasekera/movie_recommender/README.md

 The API allows listing all movies, searching by title, and getting instant recommendations for similar movies 🤖🍿

 # How to run

+Install the packages using:
+       pip install -r requirements.txt

+Run the website:
+       python main.py